 An Extra Layer of Email Protection

-Microsoft knows protecting your information from cyberattack is more important than ever, so it’s rolling out new security options for Office 365.
+Microsoft knows protecting small business information from cyber attack is more important than ever, so it’s rolling out new security options for Office 365.
 These regular updates are one of the key ways Office 365 helps small business with general computer security.

 While default email messages are encrypted at rest, this doesn’t ensure your information won’t fall into the wrong hands during transit or at the receiving end.